Chuck-Wagner-PV/tony-research/README.md

   * Measuring eaves-dropping in QKD and account for interference

 * Machine learning
-  * predictions compare classical and quantum
+  * predictions compare classical and quantum - measure speed and accuracy
     * Gambling(Sports)
     * Elections
     * Stocks